welljj/bigbrainjobs_cdk/README.md

 The `multipass` folder contains a Python script that'll generate a cloud-init YAML file to use when creating a new Multipass virtual machine -- this file is generated so that it can load the SSH public key from the local machine, so that VSCode (or SSH) can be used for development.

-Another tool used is `direnv` and the associated `.envrc` file in the project. `.envrc` contains environment variables for use during development, but should not be used on the production server.
+Another tool used is `direnv` with the associated `.envrc` file in the project. `.envrc` contains environment variables for use during development, but should not be used on the production server.

 ## Production server
 CDK is designed to deploy to AWS.
 While there are many ways to deploy this application on AWS, this project uses a "simple and cheap" option since this is just a sample project: